Sign up to our virtual training course today!

-Often, prefab extensions will feature some form of timber or steel frame modular structure, which is pre-designed and manufactured under factory-controlled conditions.
+Often, a prefab extension will comprise a timber or steel frame modular structure, which is pre-designed and manufactured under factory-controlled conditions.
 This allows prefab extensions to be installed quickly, as the pieces just need to be assembled on site.

 Numerous design and build options are available for those seeking out a prefab extension, ranging from smaller build components that are developed in a workshop and then assembled on site, to fully-finished pod-style structures that are craned into place.
 The options are aplenty and you’re free to choose a route that best suits your site’s constraints and budget.